kyuseok-oh/java-postman-tester/README.md

 ## 1. What is java-postman-tester

-***java-postman-tester*** is a library utility that makes it easy to write and test HTTP APIs through collection and environment files created with Postman.
+***java-postman-tester*** is a library utility that makes it easy to write and test HTTP APIs in Java through collection and environment files created with Postman.

 ## 2. Features